mpavlou/sampsizeval/README.md

 [![R-CMD-check](https://github.com/mpavlou/sampsizeval/workflows/R-CMD-check/badge.svg)](https://github.com/mpavlou/sampsizeval/actions)
 <!-- badges: end -->

-This package relates to the article

-#### "An evaluation of sample size requirements for developing risk prediction models with binary outcomes"
-published in the BMC Medical Research Methodology <div class="NodiCopyInline">https://doi.org/10.1186/s12874-024-02268-5</div>

 The purpose of **sampsizeval** is to perform sample size calculations for the validation of risk models for binary outcomes.